kevinpt/ripyl/README.txt

 the installation script will detect and enable Cython if it is present.
 You can force Cython support off by passing the ``--without-cython`` argument to setup.py.

+The Ripyl library has been designed with optional Cython support.
+By default the installation script will detect and enable Cython if it is present.
+You can force Cython support off by passing the ``--without-cython`` argument to setup.py.
+The status of the Cython configuration is written into a ripyl.cfg file at build time.
+You can enable or disable the use of Cython after Ripyl is installed by setting the `RIPYL_CYTHON` environment variable to a true or false value as desired:

+  ``> export RIPYL_CYTHON=1``

 Licensing